 - Select the language and enter the complaint details

-The Amerni Mobile App also has a separate option for “Domestic Worker Complaint”.
+The Amerni Mobile App also has a separate “Domestic Worker Complaint” option.

 4. Labour Complaint By Calling MADLSA Hotline Number